Trucking Accident Liability Exposure

 Trucking Accident Liability

-If a trucking company representative, lawyer, or insurance company requests a statement from you, contact Schmidt & Clark, LLP before you answer any questions.
+If a trucking company representative, trucking accident lawyer, or insurance company requests a statement from you or a loved one, contact a trucking accident lawyer at Schmidt & Clark, LLP before you answer any questions.